hassan-alnasser/Recommendations-with-IBM/README.md

 ## 1. Project Overview

-In this project, I'll apply a data science approach to analyze disaster data from <a href="https://www.figure-eight.com/" target="_blank">Figure Eight</a> to build a model for an API that classifies disaster messages.
+In this project, I'll apply a data science approach to  the interactions that users have with articles on the IBM Watson Studio platform, and make recommendations to them about new articles we think they will like.

-_data_ directory contains a data set which are real messages that were sent during disaster events.
-I will be creating a machine learning pipeline to categorize these events so that appropriate disaster relief agency can be reached out for help.

-This project will include a web app where an emergency worker can input a new message and get classification results in several categories.
-The web app will also display visualizations of the data.
+Below you can see an example of what the dashboard could look like displaying articles on the IBM Watson Platform.

 ![master](img/ibm.png)